I. Mission and Background

 - Legal or disciplinary matters

-The T & I Unit is responsible for translating the majority of these documents into the covered languages.
+The Office of Language Access is responsible for translating the majority of these documents into the covered languages.
 Translations into non-covered languages are obtained from qualified contracted vendors.

-All of the translation work produced by the T & I Unit is translated by DOE employed translators and go through a quality control review before being finalized.
+Most of the translation work produced by the Office of Language Access is translated by DOE employed translators and go through a quality control review before being finalized.
 DOE translators are aided by translation tools, such as translation memory software, bilingual glossaries of DOE terminology, and foreign-language style guides.

-The T & I Unit distributes multilingual posters to all DOE public schools and district offices throughout the City at the beginning of each school year.
+The Office of Language Access distributes multilingual posters to all DOE public schools and district offices throughout the city at the beginning of each school year.
 Schools are required to post these posters in a highly visible location.
 These posters provide LEP parents instruction on where and how to obtain interpretation services.
-The Unit also makes available, on its website, additional multilingual signage (including directional signs) that schools and offices can download, print and post.
-FACE conducts spot checks on schools throughout the year to ensure that appropriate translated signs are visible to parents who visit the school.
+The Office of Language Access also makes available, on its website for DOE employees, additional multilingual signage (including directional signs) that schools and offices can download, print and post.

 The training module includes information on:

-- Accessing translation and over-the-phone interpretation services from the Translation and Interpretation Unit
+- Accessing translation and over-the-phone interpretation services from the Office of Language Access

 - Obtaining translated signs for posting and Language Identification Cards for identifying parent’s primary language

-- Resources and support available from the T & I unit
+- Resources and support available from the Office of Language Access

-- Accessing school translation funds and options for using these funds
+- Accessing school translation and interpretation funds, and options for using these funds

 Ensuring the quality of our language services is critical to communicating effectively with our LEP parents.
-The T & I Unit works in collaboration with other DOE offices to rollout the following evaluation mechanisms to ensure the successful implementation of its language access initiatives:
+The Office of Language Access works in collaboration with other DOE offices to roll-out the following evaluation mechanisms to ensure the successful implementation of its language access initiatives:

-- Principal Satisfaction Survey – Survey distributed to all school principals to assess the central supports provided to schools, including the provision of language services by the T & I Unit and external language service providers.
+- Principal Satisfaction Survey – Survey distributed to all school principals to assess the central supports provided to schools, including the provision of language services by the Office of Language Access and external language service providers.

 - School Survey for Parents – Survey made available to all school-aged parents to assess their child’s school, including whether or not the school is communicating with the parent in their native language.

-In addition, the T & I Unit maintains records of all service requests received for written translation services, on-site interpretation services, and over-the-phone interpretation services from all DOE schools and offices.
+In addition, the Office of Language Access maintains records of all service requests received, by the Office of Language Access or contracted vendor(s), for written translation services, on-site interpretation services, and over-the-phone interpretation services from all DOE schools and offices.